 Each trade partner's Project Superintendent has full and complete responsibility for the safety and health of their employees and the employees of all tiers of trade partners.
-Trade Partner's Superintendent shall always be present to provide total supervision for their sub-tier trade partners .
-In no case will the presence of a Safety Representative relieve the Superintendents of the responsibility.
+Each trade partner'sSuperintendent shall always be present to provide total supervision for their sub-tier trade partners.
+In no case will the presence of a Safety Representative relieve the Superintendents of this responsibility.

 If your company is going to change onsite management (superintendent/foreman), written notice is to be sent to the Flintco, LLC project manager and/or superintendent a minimum of five days prior to the exchange.